-United States Probation and Pretrial Services District of Alaska

-U.S. Probation and Pretrial Services Officer

-Announcement Number USPO 18-01

-Announcement Date January 12, 2018

-Closing Date March 11, 2018, Open until filled.

-Salary Range CL 27 - CL 28 (\$54,319 - \$105,847) Plus 3.74% COLA

-Location Fairbanks, Alaska (Training will primarily be conducted in the Anchorage,

-Alaska office)

-Position Overview
+UNITED STATES PROBATION AND PRETRIAL SERVICES DISTRICT OF ALASKA

+U.S. PROBATION AND PRETRIAL SERVICES OFFICER

+Announcement Number: USPO 20-01 Announcement Date: January 15, 2020 Closing Date: Open until filled.
+Preference given to applications received by February 28, 2020.
+Salary Range: CL 25 - CL 28 (\$49,280 - \$111,567) Plus 2.86% COLA Location 1: Anchorage, Alaska Location 2: Fairbanks, Alaska (Training will primarily be conducted in Anchorage.)

+POSITION OVERVIEW

 The United States Probation and Pretrial Services Office for the District of Alaska is accepting applications for a United States Probation and Pretrial Services Officer.
-By statute, probation officers serve in a judiciary law enforcement capacity, assist in the fair administration of justice, promote community safety, gather information, supervise defendants and offenders, interact with collateral agencies, conduct investigations, prepare reports, and present recommendations to the Court.
-The specific assignment depends on the skills and qualifications of the successful candidate.
+By statute, probation officers serve in a judiciary law enforcement capacity, assist in the fair administration of justice, promote community safety, gather information, supervise individuals on pretrial and post-conviction supervision, interact with collateral agencies, conduct investigations, prepare reports, and present recommendations to the Court.
+The positions will be assigned representative duties based on the skills and qualifications of the successful candidates.